DoubleML/doubleml-for-py/doc/guide/scores.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++

 Via callables user-written score functions can be used.
+This functionality is at the moment only implemented in Python.
-For the PLR model implemented in :class:`~doubleml.double_ml_plr.DoubleMLPLR` an alternative score function can be set via ``score``.
+For the PLR model implemented in ``DoubleMLPLR`` an alternative score function can be set via ``score``.
 Choose a callable object / function with signature ``score(y, d, g_hat, m_hat, smpls)`` which returns the two score components :math:`\psi_a()` and :math:`\psi_b()`.